Timeline Checklist

 My grandmother lived to just shy of 103.
 Unfortunately, she outlived her money.
 She had a long-term care event and the financial consequences fell to me and my sister.

-To prevent my children from experiencing a similar fate, I created my own plan that guarantees the annual income that I want in retirement.
-Stock market accounts can rise and fall but I KNOW that I will receive my annual check.
+To prevent my children from experiencing a similar fate, I created my own strategy to ensure I have consistent income in retirement.

 Retired